troyhopwood/IoT-Device-Simulation-Model-Tester/README.md

 to validate your model and behaviors are working as expected.
 You no longer need to deploy them, evaluate telemetry and repeat until things work.

-This project includes a sample Model file (building-01.json) and a sample behavior file (building-01-state.js)
+This project includes a some sample devices for a building, vehicle and fitness tracker.
+The devices consist of a model (JSON) and a behavior script (JS).

 ## How to use the tester